chung-leong/react-seq/examples/media-cap/README.md

 ```

 Finally, we only have the "denied" status to consider.
 What can happen at this stage that can get us out of it?
-Well, the user plugging in a camera could potentially give us access to it.
+Well, the user plugging in a camera could potentially give us access to one.
 The user flipping the switch
 in the browser's permission panel might also do the trick:

 ![screenshot](./img/screenshot-2.jpg)